guirrock/printfoot/README.md

 ### Digestible Protein Water Efficiency Index (DPWEI)

+The proposed DPWEI integrates digestible protein and total water footprint into a single comparative indicator.

 \[
 DPWEI=\frac{DigestibleProtein}{WaterFootprint}
 \]

-For presentation purposes, DPWEI values are multiplied by a constant scaling factor (1000), producing the **DPWEI Score** used in the associated publication.
+For presentation purposes, DPWEI values are multiplied by a constant factor of 1000, producing the **DPWEI Score** reported in the publication.

-Higher DPWEI Scores indicate more favorable combinations of protein digestibility and water footprint.
+Higher DPWEI Scores indicate more favorable combinations of digestible protein availability and water footprint.

 **Output**